 - If a student is in danger of hurting themselves or others, call 9-1-1.
-If you are on a campus phone, dial 9 first, then 9-1-1.

 - If you are on campus and concerned about a student, encourage them to talk to someone.
 You can offer to accompany the student to our office.
 We ask that you call us prior to coming over so we can be ready to meet them.

 - If you are off campus and concerned about a student, express concern to the student, encourage the student to come to the counseling center, and ask that he or she make contact.